-Why ISIS at Heritage University?
+Why the Institute for Student Identity and Success at Heritage University?

 When Heritage University opened in 1982, it faced a tremendous challenge: how to increase the number of residents holding four-year degrees in the agricultural Yakima Valley which includes the Yakama Nation Reservation.
 A very low percentage of college degrees existed here.
 So these would be new participants in higher education, from families where no one had attended a four-year college.
 These rural populations are largely Hispanic, rural white and Native American.
 They had been unable to pursue four-year degrees while concurrently honoring their key identities – such as their geographic location, their culture, their gender, and their economic situations.